 Pre-notification allows people the opportunity to prepare themselves mentally and physically for something unusual that may occur.
-When event staff knows beforehand that there is a threat of storms, they may re-familiarize themselves with shelter areas and stay particularly alert for PA announcements.
+When care facility staff knows beforehand that there is a threat of storms, they may secure the lawn furniture and stay alert for PA announcements.
 Regardless of the situation, response is enhanced when people are already aware that there may be a need to change their plans.

 Pre-notification of a potential hazard can be accomplished through any number of simple means and can also remind people of what they would be expected to do if the hazard occurs.
 For example, an email in the morning can alert of a severe weather risk later that day and remind staff of their responsibility to stay alert.
-A sign on the bulletin board at a trailhead or posted in the ticket booth alerts visitors that they should pay particular attention to all announcements in case they would be required to shelter.
+A sign in the lobby alerts visitors that they should pay particular attention to all announcements in case they would be required to shelter.